nescalante/issue-vote-webtask/README.md

 ### 5) You are all set!
 - Now you can open issues in your repo and call for votes or users to support that just commenting with a `+1`
 - Of course you can delete yourself from any list just commenting with a `-1`
+- Now that you are a happy hacky user, you can add yourself to [this list](https://github.com/nescalante/gh-list/issues/1) (of course, writing a comment with a `+1`)